hugo2410/battery_estimator/README.md

 The module outputs a list with the battery estimate at each waypoint

-It was decided to implement 3 different logics, the first being the "naive" one which would mimic the current implementation which needs to be improved.
+I decided to implement 3 different logics, which would all use the same framework.
+The first being the "naive" one which would mimic the current implementation which would be the baseline needing improvement.
 Then I created two branches building up onto this skeleton and offers more realistic approaches.
 The aim was to show how I would develop new features.

+For all logic the program creates an abstract battery estimation object and then creates the desired object before calling the computeBatteryEstimation function.
+However, each implementation solves the problem in a different manner.
+The 3 different implementations are explained below:

-The "naive" implementation ignores the wind and assumes a constant depletion of the battery across the journey.
+* The "naive" implementation ignores the wind and assumes a constant depletion of the battery across the journey.

-The "simple" implementation which is developed on the branch "feature/simple_implementation", the assumption used is that the wind along the journey will correspond to the wind at the closest measured point.
+* The "[simple](https://github.com/hugo2410/battery_estimator/pull/2)" implementation used the assumption
+that the wind along the journey will correspond to the wind at the closest measured point.

+* The "[Advanced](https://github.com/hugo2410/battery_estimator/pull/1)" implementation computes the
+decay of each measurement using the distance to the waypoint and the exponential function.
+The weighted measurement is then compared to the head wind component to ensure that two measurements don't end up creating a stronger wind then the measurements themselves.

 ### How It Works